International Education in Frankfurt am Main

 Many international schools in Germany don’t have fixed school fees, and you may find some in Frankfurt that work this way.
 Instead of a monthly or yearly tuition fee that is the same for all students, these schools calculate a fee based on your gross family income.
 There is usually a maximum allowable fee, and if you don’t wish to disclose your salary there is usually an option to pay this maximum instead.

-Below, we have compiled our top 5 international schools in Frankfurt am Main.
+Below, we have compiled the top 5 international schools in Frankfurt am Main according to our users.
 However, there are another 9 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Frankfurt am Main based on your requirements.